Proven-Paradox/shaper-system/Handbook.md

 If a damage type is not listed, assume the damage to be physical.

 ## Rolling Dice
 In general when you are asked to roll dice in Story Shaper, you will roll a pair of 10-sided dice.
 This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
 You will then take the two dice, add the results together, and add a modifier to that which is based on your character’s attributes (more on that later).
 The higher the result, the better you did at the task in question.
+There are instances where a different number of dice will be rolled, but all dice in S3 are 10-sided.

 ### Rerolls
 Some circumstances enable a player to reroll their dice.
 As a general rule, a given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.